Editorial review

 Final recommendation

-For most business readers, the best first move is Google AI Essentials if you want practical workplace ROI, or AI For Everyone if your team still needs shared AI literacy and decision language.
+For most business readers, the best first move is Google AI Essentials if you want practical workplace workflows, or AI For Everyone if your team still needs shared AI literacy and decision language.

 Choose AI for Business Leaders when the buyer is an executive or manager responsible for strategy, budget, adoption, or vendor decisions.
 Choose Prompt Engineering for ChatGPT only when your immediate bottleneck is output quality from ChatGPT-style tools.
 If your goal is to build models or move into AI engineering, this is the wrong shortlist; use a technical AI training guide instead.